home-assistant/home-assistant.io/source/_integrations/bsblan.markdown

 Click on the `+` sign to add an integration and click on **BSBLan**.
 Fill in the IP address of the device in your network and, if needed, the port number.
 The default value should be `80`.
-For authentication passkey is supported and also http authentication with username and password.
+For authentication passkey is supported and also HTTP authentication with username and password.

 After completing the configuration flow, the BSBLan Climate integration will be available.